linux-china/reactive-demo/README.md

 * java.util.concurrent.CountDownLatch: await

+### Exception handling

+Reactor for handling error: doOnError, onErrorMap, onErrorReturn, and onErrorResume

+* doOnError: executed when an error is thrown and hasn't been caught
+* onErrorMap: used to map an error into another error.
+As it's only being mapped, the error is still thrown
+* onErrorReturn: set a fallback value that will be returned if error is thrown.
+The next operator in the chain will get the fallback value instead of error.
+* onErrorResume: set a fallback method that will be executed if error is thrown.
+The next operator in the chain will get the result of the fallback method instead of error.

 ###  References

 * http://www.reactive-streams.org: Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure